Blakmane/DominionsEnhanced6/README.md

   - Vanheim - Vanadrott A2 -> A3, Vanherse and Vanjarl reduced in price by 10%
   - Vanarus - Vanabog made 2CP.
   - Jotunheim - Updated
-  - Nidavangr - Nidbathed nerfed.
-Unfinished; Needs DEified.
+  - Nidavangr - Nidbathed now start cursed.
+DEified.
   - Ys - Updated
   - Pelagia - Conquerors and Pelagian Mystics can bring aquatics on land via a spell.
 Daduchos improved.
   - Oceania - Overhauled from the ground up as a true successor to EA.